 Orthopaedics will help permanent teeth grow into the right places, reducing or eliminating the need for extractions.
-For some patients, early treatment may prevent the need for surgical intervention in later life.
+In addition, early treatment may prevent the need for surgical intervention in later life for some patients.

-Early intervention with Orthopaedics will give the greatest chance of the best result and although patients are able to treated at any age, those with available growth may enjoy a substantial advantage.
+Early intervention with Orthopaedics will give the greatest chance of the best result.
+Although patients can treat at any age, those with available growth may enjoy a substantial advantage.

 In most cases, correction can be accomplished with functional jaw orthopaedics, also known as FJO or functional orthodontics.
 By starting treatment early in life, we can work with nature to guide the teeth into the correct position.
 If not treated, this can cause overcrowding and crookedness of the teeth.

 It can be noticeable whether treatment is suitable from facial profile and asymmetry.
 Misalignment of the bite can lead to disproportionate features or a lack of facial harmony.
 This can be avoided if the development of the bite is guided with functional jaw orthopaedics.